AimanAshrafi/Celestial-Observation/README.md

 SAPID-590026933
-# Celestial Observation
+# Celestial Observation🌙

 This project calculates the moon’s phase for the current date and predicts constellation visibility based on the user location, lunar brightness and user-entered AQI.

-The repository follows the required src, include, and docs structure for evaluation.
-# Celestial-Observation
-A C-based program that displays the moon phase and predicts the possible visible constellations that survived the nights noise using simple environmental factors such as  AQI and lunar illumination
+Factor	Influence

+Hemisphere	Controls which constellations are visible Moon Phase	Brighter moon → fewer visible stars
+Air Quality Index (AQI)	More pollution → faint stars disappear